Visiting Canada-Metric Conversion Tables

 When you see the price at the gas stations in Canada you may say, "Wow gas is cheap up here."

-Sorry to disappoint you but gas in Canada is measured in litres not gallons.
-In one U.S. gallon there are 3.785 litres.
+Sorry to disappoint you but gas in Canada is measured in liters, not gallons.
+In one U.S. gallon, there are 3.785 liters.

 What was that temperature again?

 When listening to a radio announcer or television weatherman he will be announcing the temperature outside in Celsius rather than in Fahrenheit.To figure out what the temperature is in Fahrenheit double the temperature, subtract one-tenth and add 32.